mvilsoet/CARLA_RRT_PD/README.md

 # GRAIC: A competition for intelligent racing

 Generalized RAcing Intelligence Competition (GRAIC).
 The goal of this competition is to record and help advance the state-of-the-art in (model-based and model-free)  as decision & control applied to tactical decision making for racing environments.

-This decision and control module will take as input (a) vehicle specs: some partial prior knowledge or a black-box executable for simulating the plant/vehicle including the input and output interfaces and (b) track specs: parameters defining the environment, such as speed of dynamic obstacles, curvatures, etc.
+The focus of this project repository is on planning and control, since we are provided with the ground truth perception data.

 ## [GRAIC Documention](https://popgri.github.io/Race/installation/) to install.